github/octoforce-actions/README.md

 - Automation to create a development sandbox and UAT sandbox for each issue created.
 - Automation to deploy metadata changes to UAT sandboxes for each pull request created against a release branch.
 - Automation to compile release notes when changes are merged into a release branch.
+- Automation to deploy changes to production.
+- Support for including desctructive changes in deployments.
 - Script to authenticate against sandboxes using `SFDX` and encrypt the credentials for use in GitHub Actions.
 - Setup script for MacOS to setup `SFDX` and `NodeJS` as well other development dependencies.
 - Basic Docker for configuration for use in [`Codespaces`](https://github.com/features/codespaces).

 ### Limitations

-- No automation to deploy changes to production.
 - Setup script does not support Windows.

 ## Background